 Aerodynamics and rolling resistance are important considerations, and I have incorporated improvements in these categories in some of my high efficiency automobile prototypes, but, for this article I am going to focus on the engine and transmission, the two components that hold the secrets to real improved fuel mileage.

 A gallon of gas contains about 125,000 btu’s (British thermal units, a measure of energy).
-Let’s assume a 3000 lb. vehicle averages 30MPG and we run it at 60 MPH for one hour (highway), that’s 2 gallons of fuel or 250,000 btu’s.
-250,000 btu’s equates to 96 HP for one hour at 100% efficiency, but we know we only consumed an average of 16 HP for an hour not 96 HP.
+Let’s assume a 3000 lb. vehicle averages 30MPG and we run it at 60 MPH for one hour, that’s 2 gallons of fuel or 250,000 btu’s.
+250,000 btus equates to 96 HP for one hour at 100% efficiency, but we know we only consumed an average of 16 HP for an hour not 96 HP.
 That is an efficiency of 16% not 25 or 30 as industry claims.
-(If the car was consuming 24 HP as an average, than it would be 25% efficient).
+So, if an engine was 100% efficient, it would return around 200 mpg.

 Obviously, the trick to higher engine efficiency is to shift the percentage numbers to favor higher power output per unit of fuel by reducing heat loss, so let’s look at specific heat loss categories.